Skip to content

 Fleece thermal base-layer

-Most people find a standard wool/synthetic base-layer (like those we describe above) to be enough.
+Most people find a standard wool/synthetic base-layer – like those I describe above – to be enough.

 The fleece lining cranks up the insulation properties of your base-layer to the max!